The best London exhibitions to visit in 2025

 Flowers – Flora In Contemporary Art & Culture at Saatchi Gallery

 Occupying two floors and spanning nine spaces, this exhibition focuses on the ongoing relationship between flowers and human creativity and expression.
-Recognised for their natural beauty and symbolism, and the ability to convey an array of messages, Flowers features more than 500 artworks ranging from large-scale installations to photography that have been divided into different creative themes, such as Roots and New Shoots.
-Highlights include a room housing a bespoke installation piece by Rebecca Louise Law, made up of more than 100,000 dried flowers, while another is transformed into a digital projection space featuring interactive work of the pioneering French artist Miguel Chevalier.
+Recognised for their natural beauty and symbolism, and their ability to convey an array of messages, Flowers features more than 500 artworks ranging from large-scale installations to photography that have been divided into different creative themes, such as Roots and New Shoots.
+Highlights include a room housing a bespoke installation by Rebecca Louise Law, made up of more than 100,000 dried flowers, while another is transformed into a digital projection space featuring interactive work of the pioneering French artist Miguel Chevalier.

 When: 12 February – 5 May 2025